 - Information provided by companies themselves.

 Our findings go through extensive quality and consistency controls through a multi-step revision process.
 All companies listed in the database were provided with the opportunity to respond to our research in advance of its release and their comments have been reflected in the final entries.
-We have also expanded the scope of the database to include private equity firms and Umbrella Companies.
+We have also expanded the scope of the database to include private equity firms and Ultimate Companies.

 This project focuses on corporate presence in the occupied territories of Crimea and Palestine.
 In determining that these two territories are occupied, we consider the decisions of the United Nations (UN) General Assembly and relevant UN agencies.
 In particular, the definition within Article 42 of the Hague Convention of 1907, stating that a territory is “considered occupied when it is actually placed under the authority of the hostile army.
 The occupation extends only to the territory where such authority has been established and can be exercised.”

 - In the case of

 Crimea, the borders of the disputed peninsula are self-evident because the territory is virtually surrounded by water.
 Russian President Putin “extended” the territory of the occupation by referring to the reconstitution of “New Russia”, an historical gubernatorial entity that covered Crimea and large parts of Eastern Ukraine under part of the Russian Empire.
 But so far, according to the UN, “New Russia” remains confined to history books and is not recognized as a legitimate state.